Eric J

-Eric J Dubowsky also known as Eric J, is a Grammy, Emmy, ARIA, and APRA award-winning mixer, songwriter and record producer.
-Eric grew up in the New York City suburb of Tenafly, New Jersey and graduated from Tenafly High School.
-After attending Syracuse University he worked at Greene St. Recording in New York City, the home of early hip-hop artists Run-DMC, and Public Enemy.
-It was here Eric assisted engineer/producer, Rod Hui.
-That led to a job working with Atlantic Records producer Arif Mardin.
+Eric J Dubowsky, also known as Eric J, is an American mixer, songwriter and record producer.
+Dubowsky grew up in the New York City suburb of Tenafly, New Jersey and graduated from Tenafly High School.
+After attending Syracuse University, he worked at Greene St. Recording in New York City, the home of early hip-hop artists Run-DMC and Public Enemy.
+It was here Dubowsky assisted engineer/producer Rod Hui which led to a job working with Atlantic Records producer Arif Mardin.

-Eric has worked with artists such as Flume, Weezer, ODESZA, Twenty One Pilots, Kylie Minogue, Dua Lipa, Chet Faker, Brandy, Becky Hill, Bebe Rexha, Jeff Bhasker, Andy Grammer, Tove Lo, St. Vincent, The Chemical Brothers, Alessia Cara, Demi Lovato, Angus & Julia Stone, Freeform Five, Ruel, Kimbra, The Teskey Brothers, Mansionair, Panama, Hayden James, Meg Mac, Yuka Honda, Flight Facilities, Joss Stone, The Rubens, Marc Kinchen, Lisa Mitchell, Carolina Liar, and actress Emmy Rossum.
+Dubowsky has worked with artists such as Flume, Tame Impala, Phoenix, Weezer, ODESZA, FKA Twigs, Dua Lipa, Twenty One Pilots, Kylie Minogue, Chet Faker, the Teskey Brothers, Jennie, Brandy, Becky Hill, Bebe Rexha, Train, Jeff Bhasker, Andy Grammer, Tove Lo, St. Vincent, the Chemical Brothers, Alessia Cara, Demi Lovato, Angus & Julia Stone, Freeform Five, Ruel, Kimbra, Mansionair, Panama, Hayden James, Meg Mac, Yuka Honda, Flight Facilities, the Rubens, Marc Kinchen, Lisa Mitchell, Carolina Liar, and actress Emmy Rossum.

-Eric received the 2014 ARIA award for Best Engineer for his work mixing the Chet Faker album, Built on Glass.
+Dubowsky received the 2014 ARIA award for Best Engineer for his work mixing the Chet Faker album, Built on Glass.
 He received the 2016 ARIA award for Best Engineer, alongside Flume, for his work on Skin.
 He also won a Grammy Award.
-In 2021 Eric won an APRA award for Most Played Electronic work for the song "Rushing Back" which he co-wrote with Flume and Vera Blue.
+In 2021, Dubowsky won an APRA award for Most Played Electronic Work for the song "Rushing Back" which he co-wrote with Flume and Vera Blue.
+He won an Emmy award for his work with Andy Grammer on the song "Don't Give Up On Me".

-In one week in June 2012, Eric held the production credits on 7 of the top 10 songs on the ARIA singles chart including the top 5.
+In one week in June 2012, Dubowsky held the production credits on 7 of the top 10 songs on the ARIA singles chart including the top 5.

-He was the lead singer of the New York City–based band Essex, which he formed with Jeff Buckley drummer, Matt Johnson.
-He sang and played guitar and keyboards in The Relationship with Weezer guitarist Brian Bell.
-He also produced and recorded their self-titled album.
-Eric worked as an engineer for the Los Angeles–based rock band Weezer on The Red Album produced by Rick Rubin.
+He was the lead singer of the New York City–based band Essex, which he formed with Jeff Buckley drummer Matt Johnson.
+He sang and played guitar and keyboards in the Relationship with Weezer guitarist Brian Bell, and also produced and recorded their self-titled album.
+Dubowsky worked as an engineer for Weezer on The Red Album produced by Rick Rubin.
 He composed the theme song to VH-1's Metal Mania and the theme for World Extreme Cagefighting on Versus and later the UFC.